 18. Who would be your dream match-up to collaborate with on a project?

 As a rule, I’m not really a big fan of collaboration on a print.
 In this industry, it’s so easy to have complete creative control of something from start to finish, it’s not appealing to me to give that up.
 With that said, working with Tong on the Squid, and Nick Derington on other prints have been really educational and fun.
 But I don’t think it’s completely fair to them to work with me on those things- I mean, I get to do all the fun stuff of drawing the prints, and they have to do all the grunt work of coloring and sepping!
 Through Nakatomi and the Alamo, I have managed to work with so many artists in this industry, it’s crazy.
 I guess what I’m saying is- I don’t think I’ll be into any collabs, but if one comes along again, I’m sure I’ll do it.
-That totally didn’t answer your question did it?
+That totally didn’t answer your question did it?19.
+How much time do you generally spend designing/drawing each of your prints?

 My “Appleseed Cast” print was drawn and colored and sepped in a day.
 The Crab took like 10 days.